 Endoscopic Brain and Spine Surgery is a minimally-invasive surgical procedure which uses micro-incisions, specialized visualization and surgical equipment to treat a variety of conditions affecting the brain and the spine.
-An endoscopic brain and spine surgery is performed with the help of endoscope – a small, flexible, light-weighted tube mounted with a camera and lights – that is inserted into the body cavity through micro-incisions to visualize various parts of the brain, skull or spine.
-The endoscope functions as a small microscope that provide magnified images of the target area, which helps the surgeon perform the surgery with more precision and specifically focuses on areas that need repair, removal or replacement.
+An endoscopic brain and spine surgery is performed with the help of an endoscope – a small, flexible, light-weighted tube mounted with a camera and lights – that is inserted into the body cavity through micro-incisions to visualize various parts of the brain, skull or spine.
+The endoscope functions as a small microscope that provides magnified images of the target area, which helps the surgeon perform the surgery with more precision and specifically focuses on areas that need repair, removal or replacement.
 The aim purpose of this surgery is to solve the target problem while minimizing the damage to the surrounding tissues.
 An endoscopic brain and spine surgery does not require large incisions on the scalp or skull or deep cut into the brain tissue; hence, the surgery is considered much less invasive in comparison to a conventional brain or spine surgery.
 That said, there is no lapse of care and attention with which removal or repair of the problem is done as compared to open, conventional surgery; endoscopic surgery is as effective and is performed with the utmost care and precision as open surgery.

 Moreover, with the recent advancement of medical technology, endoscopes have become more improved, smaller and much more efficient with higher resolution and brighter light.
 This has led to a significant transformation in brain and spine surgeries, especially intracranial problems in adults and children.
 Endoscopic brain and spine surgeries are being increasingly adopted due to their advantages such as below: